 Pam Didner: I have a Facebook community, and it’s called How to Build Your Marketing Skills to Get Ahead.
-And I usually do Facebook Live within the community.
+I usually do Facebook Live within the community.
 I call it Wednesday Coffee Break.
 It’s usually noon.
 I will lock in, and I’ll do a Facebook live for about 15, 20 minutes.
 And I answer community members’ questions—basically three questions at a time.
-And just like you said, I usually don’t script it.
+Just like you said, I usually don’t script it.
 And, but I review the questions in advance, and I know exactly what I want to say, and I want to make, make the answer relevant and valuable, but I’m not necessarily scripting the whole thing and oh my God.
 I make tons of mistakes.
 Sometimes that was like, “oh, wait a minute.
 I need to delete that video.
 And let me redo that.
 Sometimes I just laugh it off,

 Lee Judge: You know, I don’t think people notice it that much because when you have a conversation, if you imagine listening to two people have a regular conversation, if you tried to take notes of all the quotes, unquote mistakes, it’s constant.
 Yeah, overtalk each other.
 You misstate something, you stated again, you say, well, let me think about it.
 All that stuff is just natural conversation.
 And when we’re the creators of content, creators or videos, particularly, we tend to be over-sensitive about those little things that nobody, nobody, would even know in the first place.

 Pam Didner: Yeah, you’re totally right.
 I think, at least for me, I’m incredibly self-critical.
-I was like, “oh my God, I just sound horrible.
-I need to do that again.”
+I was like, “oh my God, I just sound horrible and I need to do that again.”
 But if in the live situation you don’t have a chance to do it again.
 Well, you probably can, but still.